ndd21/PHYS281/docs/exercises.md

 !!! question
     Suppose you have a set of files containing the results of multiple consecutive experiments/simulations.
-To distinguish the files each file name is suffixed by an integer with preceding zeros, such the the number is always 3 digits long (assuming no more than 1000 files exist), e.g.,:
+To distinguish the files each file name is suffixed by an integer with preceding zeros, such the number is always 3 digits long (assuming no more than 1000 files exist), e.g.,:

     ```